sdsc-ordes/imaging-plaza-webapp/README.md

 docker build -f tools/image/Dockerfile -t imaging-plaza-webapp .
 ```

-Now in order to run the tool please fill `./config/.env.local` file, and run:
+Now in order to run the tool please fill `.env` file from `.env.dist`, and run:

 ``` bash
 docker run --env-file .env -p 80:3000 imaging-plaza-webapp
 ```

-This command will run `entrypoint.sh` in order to build the react app and start serving the web.
+This command will run `entrypoint.sh` in order to build the react app and start serving the web in production.

+## How to develop?

+Please run `bash run_development.sh`.
+This will mount the src volume into the app and run `npm run dev`.
+All changes in the project will be detected by the app.

 ## Changelog